 RSI operates from offices in Lanham, MD and Princeton, NJ, with additional on-site support activity at the Naval Research Laboratory (NRL) in Washington, DC.
 RSI’s core business areas are research and development, systems engineering, instrument test and calibration, and experiment support.

-From the long-term monitoring of atmospheric ozone, the highly-successful Clementine lunar mapping mission, and the GOES-R program, RSI personnel have played key roles in Government and commercial space experiments and technology demonstrations.
+From the long-term monitoring of atmospheric ozone, the highly-successful Clementine lunar mapping mission, the Parker Solar Probe, and the GOES-R program, RSI personnel have played key roles in Government and commercial space experiments and technology demonstrations.